sola-st/suppression_study/README.md

       * **[Overall perspective] Folders RQ1 to RQ5 contain the overall result of the corresponding research question.**

 ## Reproducing the results in the paper
-Choose between **SLOW MODE**, which extracts the suppressions and warnings and may take several hours, depending on hardware, and **FAST MODE**, which generates the tables and plots (the ones with no manual analysis required) from pre-computed results and should take less than 30 minutes (include cloning the repositories).
+Choose between **SLOW MODE**, which extracts the suppressions and warnings and may take several hours, depending on hardware,
+and **FAST MODE**, which generates the tables and plots from pre-computed results and should take less than 30 minutes (include cloning the repositories).

 **Note**: If no explicit path is written, by default all code files are in *src/suppression_study/experiments* and result files are in *data/results*.